-- Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

+Did you know?
 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Getting your credit score
+Improving your score

-Want to know more about your FICO score?
-Give us a call at 310-379-5997.
+Want to know more about credit scores?
+Give us a call: 310-379-5997.